Documentation Index

 Stage 5: Preflight simulation

-The PreflightService simulates the transaction usingeth_call on the target chain’s RPC endpoint:
+The PreflightService simulates the transaction using eth_call on the target chain’s RPC endpoint:

 - Simulate execution — run

-eth_callwith the built transaction - Estimate gas — call
+- Estimate gas — call

-eth_estimateGas - Compute risk score — 7-factor analysis (value magnitude, recipient history, contract risk, gas anomaly, approval risk, chain risk, source trust)
+- Compute risk score — 7-factor analysis (value magnitude, recipient history, contract risk, gas anomaly, approval risk, chain risk, source trust)

 - Check balance — verify the wallet can cover the transfer + gas

-require_approval even if the value is below the threshold.
+The risk score (0-100) feeds back into the policy engine.
+High-risk transactions may trigger require_approval even if the value is below the threshold.

 Audit event: preflight_simulated